zhang1980s/prometheus-lab/README.md

 - Prometheus for metrics collection and storage
 - Grafana for metrics visualization and dashboarding
 - Node Exporter for collecting system metrics from EC2 instances
-- Authentication for both Prometheus and Grafana
+- Nginx as a reverse proxy with authentication for Prometheus
+- All components running as containers for consistency
 - Persistent storage for metrics data and dashboards

 ### Architecture Diagram